 Washing and disinfecting sex toys helps prevent any fungus or bacteria from growing.
 It also lowers the risk of passing STIs.
 Unscented soap and warm water will help.
 You can let toys air dry or use a clean paper towel.

 Don’t use Purell or anything like Clorox wipes on your sex toys.
 This could damage your toys and it’s not great for you either!

 So, what IS safe to do?

-Technology has given us many ways to stay social from a distance.
-Now might not be the best time to meet up with the person you’ve been flirting with on Tinder.
-But texting, video calls and even phone sex are all ways you can have fun that won’t place you at risk for COVID-19.
-You can learn more about sexting, and how to do it safer, by checking out this link: https://sexted.org/faq/sexting-sending-sexy-photos-safe/.
+Technology gives us a lot of ways to stay social from a distance.
+There might be a higher risk from meeting someone you’ve been flirting with on Tinder.
+But texting, video calls, sexting and even phone sex are all ways you can have fun that won’t put you at risk for COVID-19.

 Social distancing helps to keep COVID-19 from spreading to people it can hurt the most.
 We have a shared responsibly when it comes to public health!